-Ben Presley, a native of Birmingham, is an associate at Starnes Davis Florie.
+Ben Presley, a native of Birmingham, is a partner at Starnes Davis Florie.

 * Obtained complete summary judgment in favor of a police officer and judicial magistrate on the basis that they were entitled to state agent immunity and absolute judicial immunity, respectively.
 The Alabama Court of Civil Appeals affirmed on appeal.

 * Obtained summary judgment on a 42 USC 1983 claim brought against a municipal-owned utility, a former mayor, and the utility operations manager where the plaintiff alleged a violation of procedural due process under the Fourteenth Amendment arising out of the allegedly tortious disconnection of her electrical services.
 The Eleventh Circuit affirmed on appeal.

 * Obtained summary judgment in favor of a municipality against a property owner who alleged that the city wrongfully condemned and demolished her property.

 * Secured complete dismissal of all claims, which included invasion of privacy, defamation, abuse of process, and negligence, brought against several municipal employees, including a police officer.